necla-ml/SNLI-VE/README.md

-# EVE: Explainable Visual Entailment System
+# SNLI-VE: A Visual Entailment Dataset based on SNLI and Flick30K

 Coming soon...